 The last option for a compressor oil substitute is automatic transmission fluid.
-It has many properties that allow it to serve similar functions as oil (it is a sort of hydraulic oil, after all) – namely, lubrication and cooling.
+It has many properties that allow it to serve similar functions as oil (it is a sort of hydraulic oil, after all) – namely, lubrication and cooling for thermal stability.
 But due to its downsides, it should probably be your last choice.

 For one thing, almost all ATFs contain detergents, your compressor’s sworn enemy.
 Secondly, the viscosity of most ATFs is significantly lower than that of compressor oil.
 The thinner fluid can negatively affect performance, fail to provide proper lubrication, and even leak past the piston rings and get into the air chamber.

 While automatic transmission fluid can work in a pinch, it’s best used as a last resort.

 How Much Compressor Oil Does an Air Compressor Need?

 The amount of compressor oil your air compressor needs will depend on your specific model.
 Oil capacity for air compressors ranges from about 6 ounces to 1 gallon, depending on the size and type of compressor.
 If you don’t have the user manual, you can contact the manufacturer or simply check the level.

 How To Check the Compressor Oil Level On an Air Compressor

 You can check the oil on most air compressors in one of two ways – a sight glass or a dipstick.
 The sight glass is typically located below or near the compressor oil fill cap.
 In most cases, the nominal oil level is reached when the oil comes to the center of the sight glass.
 In the case of a dipstick, the desired level or range should be clearly marked.

 What Happens If You Overfill Your Air Compressor’s Oil?